Protein complex: Intragenic complementation

 When multiple copies of a polypeptide encoded by a gene form a complex, this protein structure is referred to as a multimer.
 When a multimer is formed from polypeptides produced by two different mutant alleles of a particular gene, the mixed multimer may exhibit greater functional activity than the unmixed multimers formed by each of the mutants alone.
 In such a case, the phenomenon is referred to as intragenic complementation (also called inter-allelic complementation).
 Intragenic complementation has been demonstrated in many different genes in a variety of organisms including the fungi Neurospora crassa, Saccharomyces cerevisiae and Schizosaccharomyces pombe; the bacterium Salmonella typhimurium; the virus bacteriophage T4, an RNA virus and humans.
 In such studies, numerous mutations defective in the same gene were often isolated and mapped in a linear order on the basis of recombination frequencies to form a genetic map of the gene.
 Separately, the mutants were tested in pairwise combinations to measure complementation.
 An analysis of the results from such studies led to the conclusion that intragenic complementation, in general, arises from the interaction of differently defective polypeptide monomers to form a multimer.
 Genes that encode multimer-forming polypeptides appear to be common.
 One interpretation of the data is that polypeptide monomers are often aligned in the multimer in such a way that mutant polypeptides defective at nearby sites in the genetic map tend to form a mixed multimer that functions poorly, whereas mutant polypeptides defective at distant sites tend to form a mixed multimer that functions more effectively.
 The intermolecular forces likely responsible for self-recognition and multimer formation were discussed by Jehle.

 Structure determination

 The molecular structure of protein complexes can be determined by experimental techniques such as X-ray crystallography, Single particle analysis or nuclear magnetic resonance.
 Increasingly the theoretical option of protein–protein docking is also becoming available.
-One method that is commonly used for identifying the meomplexes is immunoprecipitation.
+One method that is commonly used for identifying the complexes is immunoprecipitation.
 Recently, Raicu and coworkers developed a method to determine the quaternary structure of protein complexes in living cells.
 This method is based on the determination of pixel-level Förster resonance energy transfer (FRET) efficiency in conjunction with spectrally resolved two-photon microscope.
 The distribution of FRET efficiencies are simulated against different models to get the geometry and stoichiometry of the complexes.